patriciogonzalezvivo/thebookofshaders/07/README.md

 Interesting right?
 Because we only know the coordinate position per pixel, our drawing methods are based on it.
 Drawing shapes is all about flipping and stretching this coordinate system.

-Before the going forward, let’s use the simplicity of the rectangle as a training case.
+Before going forward, let’s use the simplicity of the rectangle as a training case.
 Try the following challenges:

 * Can you simplify lines between 16 and 21 in a two single lines?
 What about one line?